man and woman walking outside

 How often should I exercise?

-Your cardiac rehabilitation team may advise you to exercise in 10-minute periods until you are ready for a full 30-minute program.
+Your cardiac rehabilitation team may advise you to exercise in 10-minute periods until you are ready for a 30-minute program.
 For example, you can walk or use an exercise machine three times a day for 10 minutes each time.

 Stop exercising if you experience any of the following: